 Choose the homophone that makes sense in the sentence.

 - The pet store tricked some dog owners into buying (6) flea / flee powder that was expired.

-- Some taxi drivers take the long way around to receive a higher (8) fare / fair.
+- Some taxi drivers take their passengers the long way around to receive a higher (8) fare/fair.